CryptoKage/HyperstrategiesDocs/key-concepts/withdrawal-process.md

 ### Stage 3: Withdrawing from the Platform (On-Chain)

-To move funds from your HyperStrategies account to an external wallet (like MetaMask), you must use the "Withdraw Funds" feature on your [**Wallet Page**](/wallet).
+To move funds from your Hyper-Strategies account to an external wallet (like MetaMask), you must use the "Withdraw Funds" feature on your [**Wallet Page**](/wallet).
 This is a separate, on-chain transaction that sends USDC from our system to your specified address.